Clyvara/clyvaraRework/documentation.md

 ## 🎨 Frontend (`frontend/`)

 The frontend is built with **React + Vite** and holds all user-facing UI, routing, and component logic.
+We use the React library 'Styled Components' to integrate CSS with JavaScript.

 ### **Directory Overview**
 - **`src/`**